 I picked at the tag on a buffet table, glancing at myself in a mirror in the corner.
 It was just one request he had made—a request based on what he knew of his own male mind and the minds of the men around him.
 But I wanted MY way, so I ignored it.

-(For those who wonder why my husband felt comfortable advising me on my clothing, read That Day My Husband Told Me What To Do)
+(For those who wonder why my husband felt comfortable advising me on my clothing, read Is Biblical Submission Dangerous?)